Metrostery/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files in long format with digits
+Create a directory in tmp